-These are all instances of AI marketing that help marketers accomplish relatively important (if basic) objectives.
-Marketers’ jobs are undoubtedly easier with these resources and tactics at their disposal.
+These are all instances of AI marketing that help organizations accomplish relatively important (if basic) objectives.
+Marketers’ jobs are undoubtedly easier with these artificial intelligence resources and tactics at their disposal.

-However, none of these resources or tactics moves the needle in ways that advanced marketing uses cases of AI and machine learning can for you, your team, and your company — specifically, the intricate use cases you can implement with a pure-play customer data platform like BlueConic.
+However, none of these moves the needle in ways that advanced marketing uses cases of AI and machine learning can for you, your team, and your company — specifically, the intricate use cases you can implement with a pure-play customer data platform like BlueConic.

-Let’s break down how today’s brands have combined artificial intelligence and marketing to date, why these strategies have come up short for many of those organizations, and ways these businesses can take their AI marketing strategies to the next level by using a CDP to enable machine learning.
+Let’s break down how today’s brands have combined artificial intelligence and marketing to date, why these strategies have (and continue to) come up short for many companies today, and specific ways these businesses can take their AI marketing efforts to the next level with machine learning capabilities — like those offered in the CDP.

 Everything seems to be “AI” and “machine learning” today, but it’s okay to admit you don’t know all the ins and outs of either technology and their respective use cases and benefits.

-- “[W]hen 1,500 senior business leaders in the United States in 2017 were asked about AI, only 17% said they were familiar with [artificial intelligence],” the Brookings Institution reported.
+“[W]hen 1,500 senior business leaders in the United States in 2017 were asked about AI, only 17% said they were familiar with [artificial intelligence].”

-The best way to frame the terms?
+The best way to frame the two increasingly popular tech terms?
 It’s not “AI vs. machine learning” — it’s “AI and machine learning.”

 In short, the latter is a subset of the former — and both are now invaluable technologies that can elevate your marketing game (and marketing ROI) substantially when used right.

-- 70% of the marketing technology solutions used by marketing professionals today have artificial intelligence features. — 2018 Brightedge “Future of Marketing and AI Survey”
+- 70% of the martech solutions used by marketing professionals today have artificial intelligence features. — 2018 Brightedge “Future of Marketing and AI Survey”

-- 40% of marketers said data science tools with AI and machine learning are critical to success. — 2019 Dresner Advisory Services “Data Science and Machine Learning Market Study”
+- 40% of marketers said AI and machine learning tools are critical to success. — 2019 Dresner Advisory Services “Data Science and Machine Learning Market Study”